 What’s going well?

 It’s always good to start positive.
 If you keep a regular gratitude journal, then you will be no stranger to identifying and noting down the positive aspects of your life.
-What is it that makes you feel happy, appreciated, or proud?
+What is it that makes you feel happy, appreciated, or proud of yourself?
 It could be a one-off achievement, experience or compliment.
 Or it could be a long-term blessing, a hobby, a person, or a talent you possess that you perhaps need to appreciate more.

 Either way, it comes with many benefits to actively point out what generates positive vibes in your life right now.
 And the act of physically writing them down forces you to pay them the attention that they deserve, shifting your focus and encouraging within you a deeper sense of gratitude and joy.